Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```
 *Substitute with your actual ULA.*

-This configures `rad` to advertise the delegated prefix and DNS nameserver (ULA) to your LAN. `rad` will automatically advertise all IPv6 addresses assigned to an interface by default; At this point, our GUA and LUA.
+This configures `rad` to advertise the delegated prefix and DNS nameserver (ULA) to your LAN. `rad` will automatically advertise all IPv6 addresses assigned to an interface by default; At this point, our GUA and ULA.

 This means:
 - Clients will receive both the delegated prefix (2600:4040....::/64) and the DNS (ULA) address (fd00:AAAA:BBBB:CCCC::1) configured above.